Gilmara-Git/NLW-03---Happy/README.md

 **Happy** is an application that was developed during the NLW03( Next Level Week )at Rocketseat in October 2020.
 More than 200k students participated on this amazing event.

 ## Objectives
-The application purpose was bring to "devs" to the next level and to incentivate people to visit local foster homes, so they can make a difference by spreading their love around.
+The application purpose was bring to "devs" to the next level and to encourage people to visit local foster homes, so they can make a difference by spreading their love around.

 - It was developed focusing on Mobile-First method.